-It’s basically an upright rowing machine, but it simulates the motion of Nordic skiing.
+Ski Trainers are basically an upright rowing machine, but simulates the motion of Nordic skiing.

-The Ski Trainer gets your heart rate up high with a focus on the upper body, which is quite unique, unlike most other cardio machines you can think of.
+The Ski Trainer gets your heart rate up high with a focus on the upper body, which is quite unique.
 You need to use your upper body primarily to operate the Ski Trainer.
-You’ll move from flat feet to tip toes on each stroke (more on form later) but there’s no real ground impact involved.
+You’ll move from flat feet to tip toes on each stroke, but there’s no real ground impact involved.

 It’s really great for some people who have injuries to their lower body as this piece of equipment is low impact and will spare your joints.

 More About Ski TrainersIt also works your arms, back, shoulders, and abs, all at the same time.

 - Stand in front of the machine with your feet shoulder-width apart.

 - Grab onto the handles, so your hands are above your head and arms slightly bent.

 - Pull the handles down in front of you as your bend your knees and push your hips back, as if you’re cross-country skiing.